am1553/100-days-of-code/README.md

 > values using the key.

 ### Beginners: Calculator
 > This program does the most basic calculation.
 Exposure to returning values from other function was demonstrated in this.

+## Capstone Beginners: Blackjack Game
+> This program is a capstone project, a blackjack game.
+Everything learnt in the prior challenges was applied to build
+> this.
+Such as random, arrays, input, if statements and loops.